crowdtainer/dapp-web/README.md

 ```
 ---

+## Security Policy and Vulnerability Reporting

+Please refer to [Security Policy](https://github.com/crowdtainer/dapp-web/blob/main/SECURITY.md) for detailed information about how to report vulnerabilities in this codebase.

+---

 ## Known issues

 - Typechain (our tool to generate bindings between EVM/Solidity ABI and typescript) has a bug where it generates a few imports wrongly (without typescript's "type" specifier).
-For this reason, these files are not git ignored (included in the '.gitignore' list), so that we can quickly revert changes done by the generator.
+For this reason, these files are not included in the '.gitignore' list, so that we can quickly revert changes done by the generator.

 ---